Skip to main contentSecurity: SAML and SCIM

 Member, Group and Role Settings

-Members: Manage your members in the member settings to change user roles or invite users (if you’re not using an identity access solution).
 Roles: Configure permissions for different roles in the roles settings.
 We recommend starting with the default configuration and letting all users (except admins) have “member” permission initially.
 This can be changed at any time.
-Groups (optional): Create groups to reflect different project teams or departments in the Groups settings.
-You can also sync groups from your identity access management solution.
+You can find an overview of recommended permissions based on our customers’ rollouts here.

 General Workspace customization